keepworks/KWVerificationCodeView/README.md

 ## License

-KWVerificationCodeView is available under the MIT license.
-See the LICENSE file for more info.
+KWVerificationCodeView is available under the [MIT License](http://opensource.org/licenses/MIT).
+See the [License](https://github.com/keepworks/KWVerificationCodeView/blob/master/LICENSE) file for more info.